claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 > - See hover states for all interactive elements on the page;
 > - Hide/show the answer to a question when the question gets clicked.

+The styles were written using SCSS.
 I reckon the font size is a bit too small, but I've attemted to follow the design as much as possible.

 To bundle the application, I picked [Parcel.js][parcel-js].
 It has plenty of default configurations, which made things a lot quicker to get up and running.

+## Lessons learned

-The styles were written using SCSS, and here is what I learned (or what I want to remember on my next projects):
+Here is what I learned (or what I want to remember on my next projects):

 - `width: 100%`: the element is going to be 100% of the width of the parent container that got defined dimensions.